Submit a Poster

 - IOCDF Researcher & Exhibitor Meet & Greet (7/9/22) Presenters at this poster session will have the opportunity to share their research with not only fellow researchers, but also clinicians, people with OCD, families, and all other attendees at the Annual OCD Conference.
 This is an opportunity to educate the wider OCD and related disorders community about your work!

-Research poster submissions will be accepted online beginning Tuesday, January 4, 2022 through Monday, February 28, 2022 at 5pm EST. Applicants can expect to receive notification in April 2022.
+Research poster submissions will be accepted through Monday, March 21, 2022 at 5pm ET (extended deadline).
+Applicants can expect to receive notification in April 2022.

 Please note: Proposals for the speaking program should be submitted here.